 Importance of Formulation:

 This formula is a safe option for those considering potassium supplementation.
 Potassium+Mag provides a moderate dose of highly bioavailable potassium that is paired with a highly absorbable form of magnesium, as magnesium is required to maintain normal potassium levels in the body.
-These chelated forms of minerals are fully-reacted, organic bound salts that have been shown to provide superior bioavailabilty and absorbtion.*
+These chelated forms of minerals are fully-reacted, organically-bound salts that have been shown to provide superior bioavailability and absorption.*

 What the Research Shows: